n8williams/auctane_ex/README.md

 One additional feature introduced in this project is the option to not persist your login, and run a default action for fetching carriers.
 With the `mix ship_engine.login` command, you can enter your api key, and then choose not to persist your login and default to view all carriers and then exit without storing your login information.

-NOTE: This was largely done to experiment with using an `Agent/GenServer` in the Supervisor tree for the `ship_engine_data` application.
+NOTE: This was largely done to experiment with using an `Agent/GenServer` in the Supervisor tree for the `ship_engine_data` sub-application.

 ## Testing
 - Ensure your shell session/environment has a variable set for the API key for testing, e.g. `export TEST_SHIP_ENGINE_API_KEY=XXXX` or putting this in an `.env` file if you are using a setup like Docker.